 The causes of constipation can be many, but in most cases constipation arises from insufficient amounts of fiber and not enough consumption of fluids in the diet.

 Unlike vitamins and minerals, fiber isn't absorbed by the digestive tract.
 Instead it spends a long time in the intestine, absorbing large amounts of fluid.

 When fiber absorbs water, stool gradually swell, getting bigger and wetter.
 Unlike small stools, which can accumulate for days before moving on, large stools are moved out of the intestine much more quickly.
 And because large stools are much softer than small ones, there's less straining when they do move.

-So the best way to relieve constipation naturally is to increase the fiber in your diet as well as drink sufficient water, as the page about the High Fiber Diet Plan will discuss.
-Also find out what is the Best Fiber Supplement.
+So, in a nutshell, the best step you can take to relieve constipation naturally is to increase the fiber in your diet as well as drink sufficient water.

-Apart from lack of fiber and low fluid consumption, other causes of constipation include:
+Apart from lack of fiber and low fluid consumption, other less known causes of constipation include:

 Problem is, the longer the stools spend time in the colon the more water is absorbed back into the body and stools get drier and harder.